JaekwonJo/league-of-english/README.md

 ## Project Roadmap

 ### Latest Update (2025-09-30)
-- Re-synced PROJECT_STATE.md, README.md, and BUILDLOG.md after re-running `npm test` and `npm run lint` today so the docs spell out the current failure messages and keep automation fixes front-and-centre.
+- Added the Study queue spinner + vocab countdown, confirmed `npm test`/`npm run lint` pass on Windows/WSL, and logged the follow-up QA tasks.
-- Verified `npm test` prints `Could not find '/mnt/c/Users/jaekw/Desktop/league-of-english/server/tests/**/*.test.js'` on Windows shells and documented the direct `node --test server/tests/aiProblemService.test.js` fallback.
+- Upgraded grammar manuals to Master v6.0 (TOEFL/GRE급) and synced the docs with the new error taxonomy + dangling 분사 가이드.
-- Immediate focus: patch the failing `npm test` script, restore the ESLint config so `npm run lint` works again, and surface the Study UI queue status before expanding teacher tooling.
+- Immediate focus: live QA for the countdown UX, propagate the new manual to every generator, and extend lint/tests to the React client.

 | Step | Description | Status |